Checks And Balances Worksheet Answer Key

 Section A – Multiple Choice

-1. And which branch has the power to approve treaties? > a) Legislative
+1. On the flip side, which branch has the power to approve treaties? > a) Legislative

 b) Executive